Space (English band): Biography

-In November 2011, Space announced they would reunite for a gig at Christmas to be held at the O2 Academy in their home town of Liverpool.
-The line-up reunites original members Scott, Murphy and Griffiths as well as some new faces, who have previously played in Scott's current band the Red Scare (formerly known as the Drellas).
-They also announced the release of a new album, entitled Attack of the Mutant 50ft Kebab, and a world tour in 2012.
+In November 2011, Space announced they would reunite for a gig at Christmas at the O2 Academy in Liverpool.
+The line-up reunited original members Scott, Murphy and Griffiths, and included other musicians who had played with Scott in The Red Scare.
+They band announced the release of a new album, entitled Attack of the Mutant 50ft Kebab, and a world tour in 2012.
 After two years in the making (which were disrupted by Murphy's second departure), the album was eventually released in March 2014, preceded by the lead single "Fortune Teller".
 In July, keyboardist Ryan Clarke left the group to focus on other projects.
 As part of their 20th anniversary, Space announced a tour throughout March 2014 alongside Republica.

 In November 2015, Space released the single "Strange World" as a stopgap between albums.
-In 2016, the band announced that they were working on a new album entitled Give Me Your Future, recorded with Steve Levine, famed for his work with Culture Club.
-Early copies of the album were sold at Space's homecoming gig at The Arts Club on 22 December 2017, with widespread distribution due in the new year.
+In 2016, the band announced that they were working on a new album entitled Give Me Your Future, recorded with Steve Levine.

 In November 2019, a box set entitled The Anthology was released, containing the band's first five studio albums, including the previously unreleased Love You More than Football album, plus B-sides and rarities.

 On 27 August 2021, Space released "Hell No", the first single from their seventh album Music for Pleasure Music for Pain which was first made available during a meet and greet at Wax & Beans Records on 23 October 2021, with general distribution set for 12 December 2022.
 In September 2022, the band announced a 25th anniversary tour for Spiders and Tin Planet in 2023, playing both albums in their entirety, and that Murphy would rejoin them for those shows.

+In April 2024, Space announced an autumn tour in support of their upcoming eighth studio album, Blood and Bubblegum.
+An updated version of The Anthology boxset, adding Give Me Your Future and Music for Pleasure Music for Pain, is set for release November 22, 2024.